PrimaveraDeveloper/identity-server/README.md

 # PRIMAVERA Identity Server Documentation

-Welcome to the [PRIMAVERA Identity Server](https://identity.primaverabss.com) documentation project.
+Welcome to the [PRIMAVERA Identity Server](https://identity.primaverabss.com) documentation.

-Here you will find information about Identity and Access Management in general (including OAuth and OIDC), Identity Server's features and how to customize it for specific scenarios, and instructions for implementing authentication and authorization for applications using Identity Server.
+Here you will find information about Identity and Access Management (IAM) in general, including OAuth and OpenID Connect (OIDC), and PRIMAVERA Identity Server in particular, including details about its capabilities and features, along with samples and how to guides.

 It is a work in progress.